 The Contracting Parties to the Convention for the Protection of the Marine Environment and the Coastal Region of the Mediterranean (Barcelona Convention) have adopted the Ecosystem Approach (EcAp) in January 2008.
 This strategy allows all aspects of marine ecosystem to be taken into account.
 It includes management of coast, sea and living resources that promotes conservation and sustainable use in an equitable way, in order to respect interactions in the ecosystems.
 Indeed, it recognizes ecological systems as a rich mix of elements that interact with each other continuously.
-This process aims to achieve the good environmental status (GES) through informed management decisions, based on integrated quantitative assessment and monitoring of the marine and coastal environment of the Mediterranean.
+This process aims to achieve the good environmental status (GES) through informed management of the Mediterranean.
 EcAp is also a way of making decisions in order to manage human activities sustainably.
 It recognizes that human's activities both affect the ecosystem and depend on it.